Salomon Olembé: Club career

 Olembé started his career with Nantes, where he contributed 30 appearances as his side won 2000–01 French Division 1.
 He also played in the victorious 1999 and 2000 Coupe de France finals and the 1999 Trophée des Champions.
 He then transferred to Marseille in 2002.
 While at Marseille he spent a season on loan at English Premiership strugglers Leeds United and a season at Qatari club Al Rayyan.

 After leaving Marseille permanently in 2007, Olembé spent the summer on trial at Premiership newcomers Derby County, where he scored in a friendly match against Burton Albion.
 However, he was not offered a contract by Derby and, on 4 September, he was snapped up by Wigan Athletic manager Chris Hutchings on a one-year initial contract.
 He was signed as a replacement for the recently departed Leighton Baines, but only made eight appearances for the Lancashire club.

 In April 2008, it was revealed that Olembé would transfer to Turkish club Kayserispor.

-In January 2010, in the winter break of his second season in the Süper Lig, Olembé transferred to Greek side Larissa, but spent only a few months with the club before joining English Championship team Burnley on trial in March.
+In January 2010, in the winter break of his second season in the Süper Lig, Olembé transferred to Greek side AEL, but spent only a few months with the club before joining English Championship team Burnley on trial in March.
 He played in a reserve game against Manchester City but was substituted at half-time.